AresMUSH/aresmush/game/plugins/arescentral/help/handles.md

 ---
-topic: handles
-toc: Community
+toc: AresCentral
-summary: Player Identity.
+summary: Player handles - OOC identity.
-categories:
-- main
+aliases:
-plugin: handles
+- handles
 ---
+# AresCentral - Player Handles

 Handles bring a little taste of social media to MUSHing.
 The handles system is in its infancy right now, but the dream is to someday provide a wealth of cross-game social features.

 For more information and help on creating your handle, see: http://aresmush.com/handles/